holoviz/panel/doc/tutorials/outline.md

 - [ ] Indicate busy-ness with indicators
 - [ ] Improve performance: caching
 - [ ] Dynamic Layouts: generators
-- [ ] Build a static, Financial Report: Save to .html, use .embed, Can be done after "Layout Objects"
 - [ ] Build a Todo App: Can be done after "pn.bind"
 - [ ] Build a Wind Turbine Dashboard: Puts everything together
 - [ ] Build a Stock Prices Streaming Application: Puts everything together